JSerwatka/notion-syntax-highlighter/README.md

+# Chrome Web Store updates
+This extension is currently undergoing a review process to be made available in the Chrome Web Store.
+Once the review is completed, I will update this repository with the link.

 # Notion Syntax Highlighter

 Notion Syntax Highlighter is a Chrome extension that improves Notion's code blocks syntax highlighting and adds tons of theme options.